syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 [ColumnSpan]
 </td>
 <td>
 Specifies the column span for the data form item.
-Refer to `Link` for more details.
 </td>
 </tr>
 <tr>